Reticulitermes flavipes: Bacteria

 The dominant bacterial taxon in the core gut microbiome is the genus Treponema (Spirochaetota), which accounted for approximately 32% of sequences in another 16S rRNA study.
 The same study identified Endomicrobia (phylum:Elusimicrobiota), which are predominant endosymbionts several protozoa in the termtie gut.
 Artificial defaunation of Reticulitermes species by force-feeding on starch or starvation leads to a loss of flagellates and, by association, these endosymbiotic Endomicrobia, and an increase in abundance of free-living relatives.
 A rare free-living member of this class, Endomicrobium proavitum, the first Endomicrobia species to be cultured and named, was isolated from sterile-filtered gut homogenates from defaunated (starch-fed) R. flavipes workers.
 It is believed to play a role in nitrogen fixation.

 While some gut bacteria live free in the gut lumen or attached to the gut wall, many others live in close association with flagellates.
 These include uncultured members of Endomicrobia (Elusimicrobiota) and other taxa that live as cytoplasmic symbionts, as well as epibiotic symbionts that attach to the outer surface of cells.
 In R. flavipes, cytoplasmic symbionts have been identified in flagellates such as Trichonympha agilis (Hypermastigida) and Pyrsonympha vertens (Oxymonadida).
 The latter is also characterised by spirochaete epibiotic symbionts.
 In other termite species, members of the spirochaete genus Treponema have been identified as endo- and ectosymbionts of flagellates: similar associations may explain Treponemas dominance in the R. flavipes gut.

+Disruption of the gut microbiota using agents like antibiotics or boric acid, a common agent used in preventative treatment, have been shown to cause irrecoverable damage to digestion and lead to the rise of opportunistic pathogens.